lmitelman/lmitelman/README.md

 <h2 align="center">Hi 👋, I'm Lautaro!</h2>

-- 💻 Specializing in designing scalable, cloud-based solutions, microservices, and event-driven architectures.
+- 🙋🏼‍♂️ Software Engineer specializing in scalable cloud solutions, microservices, and event-driven architectures.

 - 🚀 Currently working at [Pomelo](https://pomelo.la/), were we are building the new fintech infrastructure for Latin America.